jelmarose/agila-transit/Program Logic.md

 ### Trip Booking Flow
-1. Select destination and arrival terminal, departure date & number of guests
+1. Select origin and destination terminal, departure date & number of guests
 2. Generate a list of available trips based on a fixed timetable, displaying cabin selection
 3. Ask for principal guest's details (full name, email, contact no)
 4. Review order for confirmation